openlayers/docs/library/layers.rst

 to be interacting with the Google Maps layer in projected coordinates.
 (This is important if you are working with imagery data especially.)
-You can read more about the 'Spherical Mercator' projection that Google Maps -- and other commercial layers -- use in the Spherical Mercator documentation.
+You can read more about the 'Spherical Mercator' projection that Google Maps -- and other commercial layers -- use in the :ref:`spherical-mercator` documentation.

 The Google Layer class is designed to be used only as a base layer.